-Although it was big news during the show, industry insiders say the issue of counterfeit parts is hardly breaking news.
-Following the raids at the SEMA Show, Omix-ADA released an official statement:
+Industry insiders say the issue of counterfeit parts is hardly breaking news.
+Following the raids at the SEMA Show a few years back, Omix-ADA released an official statement:

 “The company views counterfeiting and infringement as a serious and widespread problem in the aftermarket industry and one that can be combated through proper legal channels, and would encourage other members of the aftermarket industry to follow a similar path.”